Risk Factors For Eating Disorders In Sports

 Research shows that athletes often harbor self-esteem issues and perfectionistic tendencies, both of which are significant risk factors for developing an eating disorder.
 Additionally, sports that focus on aesthetics (e.g., figure skating, gymnastics) tend to emphasize lower body weights, and pressure from coaches, family, or peers can contribute to disordered eating in athletes.
 However, low energy availability and inadequate nutrient intake can lead to relative energy deficiency in sport (RED-S) and related links to other syndromes, which impacts both physical and mental health.

-How can you prevent eating disorders in athletes?
+Can you prevent eating disorders in sports?

 Educating athletes and their loved ones on maintaining balanced nutrition and the importance of all food groups can support athletes’ understanding of their body’s needs, preventing food restriction.
 Programs and sports medicine teams aiming to build self-esteem in athletes can offer physical and psychological support, especially for younger athletes.